anshium/anshium.github.io/cg_codebase.md

 };
 ```

-There are two Vector3fs in here: p and n. p is position. n is normal.
+There are two Vector3fs (alias of Vector3\<float>) in here: p and n.
+- p is position.
+- n is normal.

-Position is where the interaction happened. n is the normal of the surface at that point of interaction.
+Position is where the interaction happened.

+n is the normal of the surface at that point of interaction.

-Honestly, even I don't know what `float t = 1e30f;` is.
+Notice a `t`.
+This  `t` is seemingly large and of type float. `(1e30)` means large and `f` for float.

-Then there is information if the intersection did not happened using, `didIntersect` which is by default initialised to false.
+Then there is information if the intersection did not happen using, `didIntersect` which is by default initialised to false.

 `Dumbo (you)`: Why scene.rayIntersect(cameraRay)?